reillypascal/data2audio/README.md

 - `-f, --format` sample format in which to read the files (string: options are 'uint8', 'int16', 'int24', 'int32', and 'vox'; default 'int16')
 - `-r, --raw` whether to bypass a 20 Hz low-cut filter which removes sub-audible frequencies (bool; default false)
 - `-g, --gain` gain in decibels to apply before filtering (float; default -8.0)
   - When cutting out sub-audible frequencies, the peak-to-peak amplitude often increases.
 This setting is to compensate for that and avoid clipping.
-You may want to set this to 0 if not filtering.
+Unused if `--raw` is set to true.

 <!-- - `-F, --out-format` sample format in which to write the WAV file -->